10 Best Yakiniku Restaurants In Singapore | Eatbook.sg

 10. Yakiniku Like

-Another powerhouse that offers incredible prices for their meat is Yakiniku Like, which has similar wallet-friendly deals for their set meals, such as their Karubi Set ($10.80 for 100g) as well as their a la carte items including Karubi Beef Short Plate ($3.50 for 50g) and Chicken Thigh ($2.90).
+Another powerhouse that offers incredible prices for their meat is Yakiniku Like, which also has wallet-friendly set meals.
+You can get their Karubi Set ($10.80 for 100g) as well as their a la carte items, including Karubi Beef Short Plate ($3.50 for 50g) and Chicken Thigh ($2.90).
 Pro tip: come between 3pm and 5pm on Mondays to Thursdays to enjoy their Karubi Set and Pork Belly Set promotion menus at a lower price of $9.90!

 Website | Full list of locations